 How Are Varicose Veins Treated?

-Advances in image-guided minimally invasive ablation technologies have led to the development of procedures such as RF Ablation aka Venefit and Clarivein treatments.
+Advances in image-guided minimally invasive ablation technologies have led to the development of procedures such as RF Ablation aka ClosureFast (previously known as Venefit) treatment.
 There is no longer a need for the previous standard of vein stripping which was not only painful but required a prolonged recovery period.

 Sclerotherapy is a minimally invasive treatment for small varicose veins.
 Ultrasound-guided sclerotherapy can be used to treat deeper veins that are underneath the skin at various depths.